codalnest/files/lgc.md

 (e) Nothing in this section shall be construed as repealing, amending, or modifying in any manner the provisions of R.A.
 No. 6657.

-SECTION 21.
+Section 21.
 Closure and Opening of Roads.

 (a) A local government unit may, pursuant to an ordinance, permanently or temporarily close or open any local road, alley, park, or square falling within its jurisdiction: Provided, however, That in case of permanent closure, such ordinance must be approved by at least two-thirds (2/3) of all the members of the Sanggunian, and when necessary, an adequate substitute for the public facility that is subject to closure is provided.